ryanzshi/ryanzshi.github.io/index.md

 I research AI for nonprofits at Carnegie Mellon University and [98Connect](https://www.98connect.org/).

-My technical research lies in online learning, game theory, and reinforcement learning.

 I don't like buzzwords.
-I want to do useful stuff.
+I try to do useful stuff.
 [Fei Fang](https://feifang.info/) makes this possible.

 <script>